karanspot/is-spot-workloads/README.md

 * The deployment has the label cluster-autoscaler.kubernetes.io/safe-to-evict set to "false": default                        | backend-app

-* The deployment has the label spotinst.io/restrict-scale-down set to "true": default                        | frontend-app

 * The deployment has terminationGracePeriod greater than 10 minutes: default                        | web-api testing                        | perfapp